dhuzard/dhuzard.github.io/index.md

 Hi!
 I'm Damien Huzard, PhD in behavioral neuroscience.

 I'm fascinated by bio-behavioral phenotyping, which is considering and describing organisms in their entirerity.
 I consider myself a **"neuro-physio-behaviorist"**.
 I like doing and trying a *lot* of stuff, mostly science related.
+I'm also an **Open Science** Advocate.

 My main research interests are gravitating around the concepts of Adaptation, Stress, coping strategies, social interactions which are linked to main physiological features such as cardiac regulation and sensory-processing.
 I am an advocate for the biobehavioral phenotyping of animal models, pushing for a description over an interpretation of data!
 In my last postdoc, I was focusing on analyzing the skin as (one of) the first interface linking environment and behavioral adaptation.